 TrainerRoad offers three main variations on the base phase.
 Triathlon-specific base training plans include running and swimming and are the best option for triathletes.
 But cyclists have two proven approaches to choose from: Sweet Spot Base and Traditional Base.
 We recommend Sweet Spot Base for the vast majority of athletes, but let’s consider the merits of each.

 By convention, base training is associated with many hours of long, easy rides that slowly build your aerobic fitness.
 Sweet Spot Base plans incorporate a mix of slightly higher intensity workouts that achieve a similar aerobic effect, with a drastically reduced time commitment.
 For most amateur athletes with busy lives and limited training time, it’s the most time-effective method of base training.

 Sweet Spot Base has other advantages over Traditional Base.
 The workouts are more varied than just long easy spins, and they immediately help develop fitness beyond aerobic endurance.
 If you’re interested in entering some early-season races or group rides, Sweet Spot Base can help prepare you for these efforts quite effectively.

 The only major downside of sweet spot is its comparative challenge.
 Sweet spot training is more intense than more conventional base training, so some sweet spot workouts demand considerable focus and grit to complete.
-But for the vast majority of athletes it’s the approach we recommend.
+But Adaptive Training ensures it won’t outpace your ability, and for the majority of athletes it’s the approach we recommend.

 As its name suggests, Traditional Base follows a time-tested, long and slow approach to base training.
 This is the method most pro riders employ, but if you’re a working athlete with commitments off the bike, it’s probably not the best approach for you.
 This is because Traditional Base requires an enormous time commitment, and unless you have ten or more hours available each week to train Sweet Spot Base is likely to be more effective.